 How do I apply?

-- Cover letter, including your first and second Museum department preferences.
+Cover letter, including your first and second Museum department preferences; if two departments are not listed, you will only be considered for one department

-- Two letters of recommendation, preferably from a professor or professional reference.
-If necessary, in the interest of time, these may be e-mailed with subject line “reference letter for internship applicant xxx=your name.”
+Two letters of recommendation, preferably from a professor or professional reference.
+If necessary, in the interest of time, letters may be e-mailed to the internship coordinator with subject line “reference letter for internship applicant xxx=your name.”
 Allow ample time to request letters of recommendation.

 All requested materials must be mailed in one envelope by the application deadline.
+All materials may be emailed to the coordinator, if desired.
 You will receive an e-mail confirmation of receipt of your complete application.

 Note that the deadline is the date by which applications must be postmarked.
 The Museum will not review applications submitted after the deadline date.